EiichiroIto/MPyTools/README.md

 MPyTools has two functionalities, which communicates with MicroPython devices, and which generates MicroPython codes.

+This project is inspired from MicroSqueak and rewrited some codes in Pharo Smalltalk. (https://web.media.mit.edu/~jmaloney/microsqueak/)

 # MPyTool
 MPyTool communicates with MicroPython devices through a serial port.
 It sends MicroPython expression and receive its response, also it supports for uploading and downloading files.